jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 This is critical for forming the right informatically feasible and scientifically useful questions and for collecting the right data to address such questions.

 Collecting the **right** data can be vital to the success of a project.
-It may not always be obvious what is possible for the experimental biologists to create samples.
+It may not always be obvious what is possible *or impossible* for the experimental biologists.
 Is 30 samples actually feasible?
 How about 300?
 Would that be performed in different batches?

-What is necessary or possible for an informatics project to be able to test certain questions with statistical methods?
+What is necessary or possible for an informatics project to test certain questions with statistical methods?
 How long would certain analyses take?

 These are discussions that should happen long before reagents are purchased, before IRB submissions, and before grant submissions if possible.